 About the Moon Knight Show

 Steven Grant is a mild-mannered museum employee with a severe sleep disorder, which turns out to be dissociative identity disorder (DID).
-He soon discovers that he shares his body with mercenary Marc Spector, who is the reincarnation of an Egyptian god.
+He soon discovers that he shares his body with mercenary Marc Spector, the reincarnation of an Egyptian god.
 The Moon Knight comic is set between London and Egypt, but the series was filmed mainly in Hungary.
 From the museum to the desert, we discover all the locations of this exciting Marvel Studios original series.

 The Most Iconic Locations of the Moon Knight Series